coder/docs/guides/customization/tailscale.md

 only to the instructions in this guide.
 [Contact our support team] if you are interested in using Tailscale in your Coder workspace without root access.

-[contact our support team]: ../../feedback.md [container-based virtual machine]:
+[contact our support team]: ../../feedback.md
-../../workspaces/cvms.md
+[container-based virtual machine]: ../../workspaces/cvms.md

 ## Step 1: Create the Dockerfile

 In Coder, developer workspaces are defined by a Dockerfile that contains the apps, tools, and dependencies that you need to work on the project.

-> See Docker’s [guide to writing Dockerfiles] for more information.
+> See our [custom image docs] andDocker’s [guide to writing Dockerfiles] for
+> more information.

+[custom image docs]: ../../images/writing
 [guide to writing dockerfiles]: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/